MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/openjdk.md

 - No more issues with 3rd party servers and installers.

-If you’d like to move to the improved experience sooner, builds of our OpenJDK distribution are available for you to test on both Windows and Mac today.
+If you’d like to move to the improved experience sooner, builds of the Microsoft OpenJDK distribution are available for you to test on both Windows and Mac today.
 The setup is simple, and it is easy to revert back to the Oracle JDK at any time.

 ## Download